Cissus quadrangularis L.

 Cissus bifida, Cissus edulis, Cissus quadrangula, Cissus quadrangulus, Cissus tetraptera, Cissus triandra, Saelanthus quadragonus, Vitis quadrangularis, Vitis succulenta

 Cissus quadrangularis is a fast-growing succulent vine with fleshy quadrangular branches and toothed trilobed leaves that appear at the nodes.
 The stems are angles winged, constricted at nodes, glabrous or slightly downy, and almost leafless when old.
-They grow up to 5 feet (1.5 m) tall, with quadrangular-sectioned branches with internodes up to 4 inches (10 cm) long and up to 0.6 inch (1.5 cm) wide.
-Along each angle is a leathery edge.
-Toothed, trilobe leaves are up to 2 inches (5 cm) long with an equal width.
+They grow up to 5 feet (1.5 m) long.
+Leaves are up to 2 inches (5 cm) long with an equal width.
 Each has a tendril emerging from the opposite side of the node.
-Mature plants will produce racemes of very small, yellowish-green flowers, followed by small, inedible fruits which ripen to a red coloration.
+Mature plants produce racemes of very small yellowish-green flowers, followed by small inedible fruits which ripen to red coloration.

 USDA hardiness zone 11a to 11b: from 40 °F (+4.4 °C) to 45 °F (+7.2 °C).